-Surprisingly, and sadly, father and daughter lost touch once again and this time, they were never to be reunited.
-He died in 1980 having bought a house with his ‘common-law’ partner who adopted his name and lived with him although they were never married.
-After his death, his partner stayed on to live in the property until her death in 2008, leaving her own daughter to deal with the probate.
-While dealing with the probate, it was brought to light that her daughter was not actually the sole heir to the property, that there was in fact another heir.
-Attempts were made to find the next of kin but to no avail.
-The matter was passed to the treasury and therefore ended up in the hands of professional Genealogy and Probate Research firm Fraser and Fraser.
+Surprisingly, and sadly, father and daughter lost touch once again, and this time, they were never to be reunited.
+He died in 1980 having bought a house with his common-law partner who adopted his name and lived with him although they were never married.
+After his death, his partner stayed on to live in the property until her death in 2008, leaving her daughter to deal with the probate.
+While dealing with the probate, it was brought to light that her daughter was not the sole heir to the property, that there was, in fact, another heir.
+Attempts were made to find the next of kin but to avail.
+The matter was passed to the Bona Vacantia division of the Government Legal Department and therefore ended up in our hands.
 Things finally began to progress.

-As more details and issues came to light, it became clear that this was a case best left with the experts.
-As the deceased’s family lived in Poland, an overseas, Polish speaking agent was required.
+As more details and issues came to light, it became clear that the deceased’s family lived in Poland, hence a Polish speaking agent was required.
 For a practised and established firm of genealogists, this was not a problem as sufficient resources were already in place.
-For a solicitor to deal with alone, or indeed a member of the public, this part of the research would have potentially proved too time-consuming and expensive.
+For a solicitor to deal with this part of the research alone would have potentially proved too time-consuming and expensive.

-Other complications arose in that certain certificates that were required to prove identities could not be provided simply because they no longer existed.
-The loss of pre-World War 2 records is common and therefore experience and expertise in probate research matters are essential to be able to get around these issues and move forward with the case.
+Other complications arose in that, certain certificates that were required to prove identities could not be provided just because they no longer existed.
+The loss of pre-World War 2 records is common, and therefore experience and expertise in probate research matters are essential to be able to get around these issues and move forward with the case.

-Despite some challenges along the way, the case was solved and the daughter was found for the second time.
-This time she was not greeted with news of her father’s whereabouts but instead was informed of his death that had taken place 32 years ago.
-She was also informed of her entitlement to half of his estate and the entitlement was at last rightfully distributed.
+Despite some challenges along the way, the case was solved, and the daughter was found.
+She was informed of his death that had taken place 32 years ago.
+She was also informed of her entitlement to half of his estate.

-Many cases face challenges that take searching for beneficiaries, wills, assets, account shareholders to name but a few things, beyond the time constraints of a solicitor administering an estate.
-This is why it makes sense to refer estate administration to firms that specialise in this area.
+Many cases face challenges that take searching for beneficiaries, wills, assets, account shareholders, beyond the time constraints of a solicitor administering an estate.
+This is why it makes sense to refer estate administration to a regulated firm that specialise in this area.
 Cases then have the best chances of being solved quickly, efficiently and in a manner that adheres to best practice guidelines.